“If music be the food of love, play on.” – William Shakespeare

 Festival Orchestra & Conservatory Faculty

 Beavers is the Associate Professor of Bassoon at the University of Miami Frost School of Music.
-Prior to that he served on the faculty of Louisiana State University School of Music.
+Beavers is also a member of Miami’s Nu-Deco Ensemble.
+Prior to joining the faculty at Frost, he served on the faculty of Louisiana State University.
 Formerly a fellow with the New World Symphony, he has also served as principal bassoon with the Virginia Symphony, acting principal bassoon with the Malaysian Philharmonic Orchestra and the Jacksonville Symphony, and as acting second bassoon with the Milwaukee Symphony.
-He has appeared as a concerto soloist with the Virginia Symphony, Baton Rouge Symphony and Louisiana Sinfonietta.
-His solo CD Gordon Jacob: Music for Bassoon has been released to critical acclaim on the Mark Masters Label.
+Mr. Beavers has also previously held the position of Visiting Assistant Professor at the University of Missouri-Columbia School of Music.
 He attended both Boston University and Southern Methodist University.

 Boisvert was the first and youngest woman ever to be named concertmaster of a major orchestra.
 She served as concertmaster for the Detroit Symphony Orchestra for 23 years, until 2011, and as concertmaster for the Seattle Symphony.
 She is currently associate concertmaster of the Dallas Symphony Orchestra.
 She enjoyed particular acclaim for her 2009 recording of the demanding John Williams Violin Concerto with the Dallas Symphony Orchestra and Leonard Slatkin.
 She is a founding member of the St. Clair Trio.
 Boisvert is a graduate of the Curtis Institute of Music and alumna of the prestigious Marlboro Music Festival.